haraldschn/ListScheduling_playground/README.md

 ## Overview

+The current implementation changed towards scheduling instructions into individual functional units (i.e. finding a feasible schedule for a specific instruction trace).
+Instruction-nodes are added iteratively.
+To speedup calculation, each instruction starts from its earliest possibile issue time.
+If any previous instruction starts using the same functional units at a later time, we need to reschedule (starting from this instruction).

 The intial implementation is based on List-Scheduling for high-level synthesis (2x MUL / 1x ALU) functional units.
-(see Branch initial)
+(see Branch hls_example)

-The further progress is scheduling instructions towards individual functional units.
-To speedup calculation, each instruction starts from the earliest possibile issue time.
-If any previous instruction starts using the same functional units at a later time, we need to reschedule (starting from this instruction).

 ## Usage